 Our clients take a naturalistic approach – a mindset they follow in their country garden outside London.
 Indeed, every one of us who tends to a landscape, be it an urban roof terrace, balcony, patio or courtyard, can contribute by including flora which sustains wildlife vital to our ecosystem.
 This comprehensive, all-embracing practice extends the flowering season, and infuses edible elements to soften architectural roof structures.
 The ‘Ice Crystal’ Fig is part of the edible collection on the upper terrace, where both its owners and visiting wildlife enjoy a delicious, shared crop!

 Round pot groupings, in light-toned turquoise, soften our bespoke, powder-coated troughs, adding a touch of colour and contrast with tactile Lavenders.
-A Laurel hedge provides shelter for birds, along berries and fruit produced by Cotoneaster, Crataegus, Euonymus, Olea, Rhamnus and Viburnum, where this broad palette of native plants, interspersed with Mediterranean flora, generates evergreen outlines in warm sunshine.
+A Laurel hedge provides shelter for birds, along berries produced by Cotoneaster, Crataegus, Euonymus, Olea, Rhamnus and Viburnum, where this wild, broad palette of native garden plants, interspersed with Mediterranean flora, generates evergreen outlines in warm sunshine.
 Our tall, slim troughs ease movement across the long roof terrace space, enhancing usability; by elevating the planters to a metre in height, the herbs are easier to pick and appreciate closely.